The best way to handle ungrateful behaviour on holiday.

 “Don’t poke the bear!”

-When your daughter is upset, however silly you find it, It’s not the time to judge her behaviour, ask questions, teach, try to fix or get her to do anything.
+When your daughter is upset, however silly you find it, it’s not the time to judge her behaviour, ask questions, teach, try to fix or get her to do anything.

-Examples of what not to say.
+Examples of what NOT to say.

 - Calm down